Last modified February 25, 2026

 After that, make sure to notify your Giant Swarm account engineer to provide the new AWS account ID so we can bootstrap the rest of the required IAM resources.

-The last step involves storing the AWS credentials in the platform to allow the CAPA controller to manage your account’s infrastructure.
+This step involves storing the AWS credentials in the platform to allow the CAPA controller to manage your account’s infrastructure.
 In Cluster API there is a custom resource called AWSClusterRoleIdentity that stores the AWS role ARN and the role’s name.
-Take into account that this resource is namespaced.

 By default, the controller uses a default configuration, which points to the role in the management cluster account.
 If you want to create a new workload cluster in a new AWS account, you need to create a new AWSClusterRoleIdentity resource that references the role of that AWS account.
 Example: